alterNERDtive/EDDiscovery-wiki/Using-Panels.md

 Each panel displays different information to the user.
-The main history page supports displaying four different panels.
+The main history page supports displaying two to many different panels.
 Panels can be popped out into their own windows to allow more to be shown:

 These panels can be either in a tab, in a splitter or grid within a tab, embedded in the travel history page, or popped out: